haifengliu/azrefresh/mooncake/storage-java-how-to-use-blob-storage.md

         "AccountName=your_storage_account;" +
         "AccountKey=your_storage_account_key";

-In an application running within a role in Microsoft Azure, this string can be stored in the service configuration file, *ServiceConfiguration.cscfg*, and can be accessed with a call to the **RoleEnvironment.getConfigurationSettings** method.
+In an application running within a role in Windows Azure, this string can be stored in the service configuration file, *ServiceConfiguration.cscfg*, and can be accessed with a call to the **RoleEnvironment.getConfigurationSettings** method.
 Here's an example of getting the connection string from a **Setting** element named *StorageConnectionString* in the service configuration file:

     // Retrieve storage account from connection-string.
     String storageConnectionString =